 Mike Devlin currently serves as Executive Vice President and Chief Financial Officer of Randolph Bancorp, Inc. and its wholly-owned subsidiary, Randolph Savings Bank.
 In this role, he leads all of the Bank’s financial activities, including financial reporting and budgeting, as well as asset-liability, investment portfolio and risk management. [more]

 Roberta Herman M.D. was, until July 2013, was the Chief Operating Officer for Harvard Pilgrim Health Care, one of New England’s largest non-profit managed health care organizations, providing care and coverage to over one million members throughout Massachusetts, Maine, and New Hampshire. [more]

-Jessica Hopfield, Ph.D. -Vice Chairperson of the Joslin Board of Trustees -is a former partner of McKinsey & Company in their Global Pharmaceutical practice.
-While at McKinsey from 1995-2009, Ms. Hopfield served clients across pharmaceutical, biotech, medical device and consumer industries with a focus on strategy formulation, R&D management and marketing. [more]
+Jessica Hopfield, Ph.D., is a former partner of McKinsey & Company in their Global Pharmaceutical and Medical Device practice.
+While at McKinsey from 1995-2009, she served clients across pharmaceutical, biotech, medical device and consumer industries with a focus on strategy, R&D management and marketing. [more]

 Geoffrey S. Rehnert is the Co-Chief Executive Officer and co-founder of Audax Group, a leading middle market private equity and private debt firm.
 Prior to founding Audax Group, Mr. Rehnert was a General Partner and Managing Director of Bain Capital, Inc., which he helped to start in 1984. [more]